ASK AN EXPERT INTERVIEWS TRAINING

 betsy_contortion_hypermobility

 Your spine is made up of 3 sections.
-The lumbar/lower back (made up of 5 vertebra), Thoracic/mid-back (12 vertebra) and the Cervical/Neck (7 vertebra).
+The lumbar/lower back (made up of 5 vertebrae), Thoracic/mid-back (12 vertebrae) and the Cervical/Neck (7 vertebrae).
 In between each vertebra is a disc.
 Each disc supports a vertebra and acts as a cushion, a shock absorber.
 Important to remember how vital water consumption is to keep this cushion hydrated.

 “Stretch what you strengthen and strengthen what you stretch”, the golden rule for contortionists.